VinnieRossi/katacoda-scenarios/rhoar-spring-boot/spring-mvc/01-review-the-initial-project.md

 As you can probably guess by now the application we are building is a Fruit repository where we perform various operations on different kinds of fruits.

->**NOTE:** None of the buttons work at this stage since we haven't implemented services for them yet.

 **4. Stop the application**

 Before moving on, click in the terminal window and then press **CTRL-C** to stop the running application!